 There are two forms that have to be completed for the disbursement of these loan funds.
 A pre-approval (PLUS Request Form) and a PLUS Master Promissory Note must be completed.
 These can be accessed at www.StudentLoans.gov.
 Information about these two forms will be included in your Financial Aid Award Package.

-The Alternative Loan is an alternative to the Parent PLUS loan.
-Alternative loans are issued in the student's name and payments do not begin until six months after the student has graduated, dropped below half-time status, or withdrawn from Benedictine College.
-In most cases, if the student has not established a two-year credit history, a co-signer will be required.
-Alternative Loans' interest rates are based upon a student's (or co-signer’s) credit history.
-The interest rate is usually variable and the fees could be as low as 0%.
-An Alternative Loan Application will need to be completed.
-Benedictine College does not require student to use specific lenders, nor does it recommend any lender in favor of any other lenders, regardless of their inclusion in the College’s lender list.
+The Alternative Loan is a form of financial aid offered by private lenders as an alternative to federal loans (e.g. subsidized, unsubsidized &/or Parent PLUS loan).
+Alternative loans can be issued in the student's name or the parent’s name, as determined by the private lender.
+In most cases, payments do not begin until six months after the student has graduated, dropped below half-time status, or withdrawn from Benedictine College.
+In many instances, a co-signer will be required by the lender, if the applicant has not established a two-year credit history.
+Alternative Loans' interest rates are based upon the borrower’s (or co-signer’s) credit history.
+The interest rates and fees may be fixed or variable and are established by the lender.
+Benedictine College does not recommend any lender in favor of any other lenders, regardless of their inclusion in the College’s lender list.
 Students are free to select any lender for Alternative Loans.
 Check out the list of available lenders.